-- 1. When students are given information to evaluate, they should know the research question and the purpose of the research. - 2.
-Passages, graphics, tables, etc., will provide sufficient information for assessment of multiple standards. - 3.
-Stimuli with text shall have a limit of 300 words (+-10%). - 4.
-Stimulus materials for a set of items may be a combination of multiple stimuli. - 5.
-Information in stimulus materials will be real examples of what students would encounter in or beyond school. - 6.
-For conceptual items, stimulus materials will be necessary but not conceptually sufficient for student response. - 7.
+- 1. A stimulus that gives information must precede a question or a set of questions. - 2.
+When students are given information to evaluate, they should know the research question and the purpose of the research. - 3.
+Passages, graphics, tables, etc., will provide sufficient information for assessment of multiple standards. - 4.
+Stimuli with text shall have a limit of 300 words (+-10%). - 5.
+Stimulus materials for a set of items may be a combination of multiple stimuli. - 6.
+Information in stimulus materials will be real examples of what students would encounter in or beyond school. - 7.
+For conceptual items, stimulus materials will be necessary but not conceptually sufficient for student response. - 8.
 There will be a balance of graphic and textual stimulus materials within a test form.
 At least 50 percent of the items will have appropriate pictorial and graphical representations.
 Graphs, tables, or figures will be clearly associated with their intended items.
 Graphics will appear either on the same page as the stimulus or on the facing page.